 • Government assistance: Government financial help for companies like boutiques has increased during COVID-19.
 However, businesses need to meet certain criteria in order to claim assistance.

-• Credit cards: Business credit cards typically carry lower interest rates than personal cards, but don’t use them lightly.
+• Credit cards: truth about business credit cards typically carry lower interest rates than personal cards, but don’t use them lightly.
 They still have higher rates than business loans, and credit card debt can mount up quickly when you’re buying merchandise.

 • Loans: Bank loans can provide deep funding, but many banks want to see an operating agreement before they’ll transfer money.
 An operating agreement answers key questions that let the bank know your business plan is sound.